milorad-co/mica/README.md

 MICA is a... "minimalist" art program that has very few features.
 # How to Install
 Download one of the releases - MICA.zip is for Windows, MICA.AppImage for Debian-based Linux.<br>
-If you are on Windows, you should unzip MICA.zip, then start GUMP.exe.
+If you are on Windows, you should unzip MICA.zip, then start MICA.exe.
 If you are on Linux, you can start MICA.AppImage without any setup.<br>
 If you are on MacOS, then use a different OS.
 # Known Issues (Stable, latest version)
 We have not found any issues, so we're not searching well enough.